Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Residual attention streams in a two-layer Transformer

-Following the path of information from the input to the queries, keys, and values in the AMICL model (Figure \ref{fig:net-diagrams}a), we can see that the queries $Q$ and keys $K$ flow from a shared function $f$ of the input $X$.
+In the AMICL model, following the path of information from the input to the queries, keys, and values (as illustrated in Figure \ref{fig:net-diagrams}a), we can see that the queries $Q$ and keys $K$ flow from a shared function $f$ of the input $X$.
 Whereas, the values $V$ are given directly by the input $X$.
-Seen through the lens of the traditional self-attention mechanism, construction of the AMICL model in Section \ref{sec:AMICL} can be interpreted as implying that creating the values $V$ in a way which more explicitly retains the prior input $X$ can facilitate ICL.
-Inspired by this, we introduce a residual connection between the values data of successive layers in the Transformer, which we call a \textit{residual values stream} and, more generally, a \textit{residual attention stream} applied to values (Figure \ref{fig:net-diagrams}b).
+In the language of the universal associative memory framework \citep{millidge2022universal}, we can say that the \textit{similarity} and \textit{separation} factors (determined by the queries $Q$ and keys $K$) are coupled by the shared function $f$ whereas the \textit{projection} factor (given by the values $V$) is simply the input itself, \ie, auto-association.